 The surrounding areas of Munich are stunning as well with beautiful lakes in close vicinity – Ammersee (picture above) and Starnberger See can each be reached in about half an hour from Munich.

 A popular day trip from Munich is a visit to the famous Schloss Neuschwanstein, built for the ‘mad’ King Ludwig II, it is believed to be the castle that inspired Walt Disney.
 It is beautiful during the summer and even more magical during winter (when this picture was taken) when the surroundings are covered in snow.

 Hopefully, I was able to highlight Munich’s attractions beyond the famous Oktoberfest which draws so many people to Munich from around the world.
 I might be slightly biased being originally from Germany but I believe Germany is overlooked as a holiday destination.
-I will be back in Munich soon, planning to try many more restaurants and bars that I would like to add to this post, so watch out for more to come in the future!

 Here a few more hints and tips:

 - Day travel cards are the best way to get around Munich, you can even travel all the way to the Ammersee and Starnberger See (two very attractive nearby lakes).